lightning/bolts/02-peer-protocol.md

   - MUST NOT have sent or received a `funding_locked` message

 The recipient:
-  - MUST either fail the negotiation or transmit a `tx_add_input` message
+  - MUST either fail the negotiation or transmit a `tx_add_input` message, restarting the interactive tx collaboration protocol, and proceeding the same as with `accept_channel2`.

 #### Rationale
 `funding_satoshis` is the amount of satoshis that this peer will